-The utilities made available in the Utilities menu of the main program window are shown in Figure 7.1, “Utilities”.
+The utilities made available in the Figure 7.1, “Utilities”.
 These are described in detail in the following sections.

-When the resolution of the mass spectrometer is good, zooming-in on a mass peak may reveal that a given ion has given rise not to one peak but to a set of peaks.
-This set of peaks is called an isotopic cluster.
+menu of the main program window are shown inWhen the resolution of the mass spectrometer is good, zooming-in on a mass peak may reveal that a given ion has given rise not to one peak but to a set of peaks.
+This set of peaks is called an “isotopic cluster”.

 When performing mass spectrometric data analyses, it is very often necessary to calculate the isotopic cluster of a given analyte.
 Indeed, the isotopic cluster can be a criterion helping to establish if a given measured signal (the acquired isotopic cluster) does indeed correspond to a given chemical entity.
 This requirement is becoming more and more pressing as mass spectrometers have ever-improving resolving power capabilities, thus providing the user with neatly resolved isotopic clusters even for oligomers of intermediate masses.
 In this section, the process of calculating the isotopic cluster of a given analyte described using its chemical composition (also called elemental composotion or formula) is described in detail.

-massXpert2 provides an interface to the libIsoSpec++ library.
+massXpert2 provides an interface to the libIsoSpec++

 IsoSpec: Hyperfast Fine Structure Calculator